 One of the most universal components of any scam is that the results are “guaranteed, or your money back!”

 Guarantees only carry weight if you know and trust the company behind them.
 If a major retailer or company that is a household name offers me a written guarantee, I might believe it.
 But if some guy on an infomercial or unknown website offers me a money-back guarantee, it might as well be in Chinese, because it’s totally meaningless.
 When he doesn’t refund your money, what are you going to do?
 Take him to court?

 4. It’s not fine to ignore the fine print

 Virtually every deal that goes awry is the result of people listening to the sales pitch without reading the fine print.
-If you were unaware that your mortgage payment would go up after three years, your credit card interest could jump from 9 percent to 29 percent, or that mutual fund was risky — well, you didn’t read the fine print.
+If you were unaware that your mortgage payment would go up after three years, your credit card interest could jump from 9% to 29%, or that mutual fund was risky — well, you didn’t read the fine print.

 I was a stockbroker for 10 years and have been involved with sales of one kind or another for nearly 30.
 Trust me — a salesman’s job is to sell “sizzle.”
 It’s the fine print’s job to offer the “steak.”